JehanHapugalle/moodle-to-zoho-crm/README.md

 # moodle-to-zoho-api

-This script automates the daily synchronization of student data from Moodle LMS to Zoho CRM using API integration.
+This Python application automates the daily synchronization of user data from Moodle LMS to Zoho CRM using API integration.

 Features